Jason Couch

 Jason Couch (born November 8, 1969) is an American ten-pin bowler on the Professional Bowlers Association (PBA) Tour, and a member of the PBA and USBC Halls of Fame.
 A left-handed cranker, Couch graduated from Clermont High School in Clermont, Florida and still resides in Clermont.
-He owns 16 PBA Tour titles, including four major championships, plus three titles on the PBA50 Tour.
+He owns 16 PBA Tour titles, including four major championships, plus four titles on the PBA50 Tour.
 He also owns 26 PBA Regional Tour titles and one PBA50 Regional Tour title.

-Couch is a national staff member for Ebonite, and is also sponsored by Dexter shoes and Turbo Grip inserts.
+After being a national staff member with Ebonite for much of his career, Couch is now sposored by Ebonite's parent company Brunswick.
+He is also sponsored by Dexter shoes and Turbo Grip inserts.